pushpakninave/spring-boot-docker-db-integration/README.md

 A Dockerized Spring Boot project for seamless SQL database connectivity, demonstrating how to configure and run a Spring Boot application with SQL database integration using Docker containers.

 ## Steps to do so:
-MySQL Docker + Spring Boot Connection Guide
+(MySQL Docker + Spring Boot)

-This guide walks you through setting up a MySQL container in Docker and connecting it to a Spring Boot application.
-This setup helps streamline your development by running MySQL in a Docker container and makes it easy to connect to your application.
+It walks through setting up a MySQL container in Docker and connecting it to a Spring Boot application.
+Ezing your development by running MySQL in a Docker container and makes it easy to connect to your application.

-Prerequisites

-Make sure you have:

-Docker installed on your machine
-Basic knowledge of Spring Boot application properties configuration Steps to Set Up MySQL in Docker
+Steps to Set Up MySQL in Docker

 ### Step 1: Pull the MySQL Docker Image